pjh-github/better-webpage-grabbing/README.md

 # Summary

-Takes a file containing urls seperated by newlines and downloads the pages are the urls to a 'data/' folder in the current directory.
-A metadata file is also created in the present working diretory with the format: filename,url_source,datetime,hash,filesize_bytes.

 * Input: Text file containing one url per line.
 * Output: `data/` directory containing successfully downloaded URLs, csv metadata file in pwd with format: filename,url_source,datetime,hash